Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing

 \subsection{Speech-to-Speech Translation (S2ST)}

 Speech-to-Speech Translation (S2ST) aims to convert source speech into a target language while preserving linguistic content.
 Early systems adopted a cascaded architecture, integrating ASR, MT, and TTS modules~\cite{federico2020evaluating, lakew2022isometric}.
 To mitigate error propagation and latency issues inherent in cascaded systems, direct S2ST approaches have been introduced~\cite{jia2019translatotron, jia2022translatotron}, demonstrating the feasibility of end-to-end speech translation.
 To further eliminate reliance on intermediate text, textless S2ST methods have emerged.
 S2UT~\cite{lee2021textless} proposes an autoregressive (AR) translation model that predicts deduplicated discrete speech units~\cite{lakhotia2021generative}, which are then used to synthesize target speech.
 UTUT~\cite{kim2024textless} extends this framework to support many-to-many language translation.
 Subsequent works like TranSpeech~\cite{huang2023transpeech} explore non-autoregressive (NAR) models to achieve faster decoding compared to AR models, and DiffNorm~\cite{tan2024diffnorm} enhances TranSpeech by introducing techniques to normalize acoustic variations in the target speech.
 More recently, CTC-S2UT~\cite{fang2024ctc} incorporates CTC~\cite{graves2006connectionist}-based unit reduction to improve translation performance.
 Unlike previous approaches, we leverage a NAR-based model without deduplicating speech units.
-This enables to preserve speech temporal information and explicitly control the output duration, making our framework naturally suitable for dubbing scenarios.
+This design preserves temporal information and enables explicit control over output duration, making our framework naturally suitable for dubbing scenarios.